-Connected Nation has been added to Bookmarks.
+Connected Nation has been saved

 This Deloitte Access Economics research was commissioned by the Communications Alliance to quantify the economic benefits of the telecommunications industry in Australia and examine the efficiency of the current regulatory framework for the industry.